History of Shania Twain in Timeline

 On January 1, 2011, Shania Twain married Frédéric Thiébaud in Rincón, Puerto Rico.

-In 2011, Shania Twain released her first single in six years, "Today Is Your Day", and published her autobiography, 'From This Moment On', chronicling her vocal rehabilitation.
+In 2011, Shania Twain released her first single in six years, "Today Is Your Day", published her autobiography, "From This Moment On", and chronicled her vocal rehabilitation on the OWN miniseries "Why Not? with Shania Twain."

 2014: End of Las Vegas Residency

-In 2014, Shania Twain's exclusive concert residency at The Colosseum at Caesars Palace, titled 'Shania: Still the One', came to an end after a successful run.
+In 2014, Shania Twain's exclusive concert residency at The Colosseum at Caesars Palace, "Shania: Still the One", came to an end after running since 2012.

 September 2017: Guest Star on Broad City